 Before we dive deeper, what are data analysis tools?

-Data analysis tools are designed software and programs that help collect and analyze data to uncover valuable insights and improve the process.
+Data analysis tools, including data visualization tools, are designed software and programs that help collect and analyze data to uncover valuable insights and improve the process.

 No matter the type and size of your business, you can improve the quality of your strategies and experience, products and services, etc., by using the correct data analysis tool from ChartExpo.

 Excel is the best tool to use.
-For example, if your goal is to persuade your customers why the information follows a hierarchical order, you can create a Sunburst chart using ChartExpo in Excel.
+For example, if you want to persuade your customers why the information follows a hierarchical order, you can create a Sunburst chart using ChartExpo in Excel.

 The chart is easy to read and interpret.

-Let us use a real-time example to make you gain knowledge on how to create a Sunburst chart.
+Let us use a real-time example to teach you how to create a Sunburst chart.

 For example, you own various bicycle shops across your country.
 You want to know the bicycle brands that contribute to your sales revenue.